mercurygrade/thecarbongames_mb3/contract/README.md

 # Donation Contract

-The smart contract exposes multiple methods to handle donating money to a `beneficiary` set on initialization.
+The smart contract exposes multiple methods to handle paying money to a `beneficiary` set on initialization.

 ```rust
    #[payable] // Public - People can attach money